mrkthmpsn/tracking-data-app-project/README.md

 ## Running

+### Dependencies etc

+Run `pip install -r requirements.txt` to install dependencies locally or in a virtual environment.
+You can run the Dockerfile, which is used in the actual deployment, if you want, but idk that seems excessive.

 ### Database set-up
 Running the app on an external database isn't strictly necessary.
 If running locally, the processing in `data_processing/scripts/` could save to local files, which the API endpoints could also draw from.